shftan/shftan.github.io/index.md

 <div class="row-fluid" id="news"><h3>News</h3>
 </div>
-- 9/24: Gave a guest lecture for the University of Southern California's ENG 499 "Ethics in Enginerring Design of AI Systems" class.
+- 9/24: Gave a guest lecture for the University of Southern California's ENG 499 "Ethics in Engineering Design of AI Systems" class.
 - 8/24: Representing Salesforce on a US AI Safety Institute task force.
 - 8/24: Co-organizing 2nd edition of [Regulatable ML](https://regulatableml.github.io/) workshop at NeurIPS 2024.
 Submit your paper!
 - 5/24: Did a fireside chat in the University of Colorado Denver's PUAD 6600 "AI for Public Sector Innovation" class.